remotestorage/armadietto/README.md

   using a single server process.
 * `Armadietto.CouchDB` - Uses a CouchDB cluster, storing each user's data in their per-user database.
   * CouchDB can be configured as needed, aside from the following:
-    * The CouchDB cluster *must* be configured with **couch_peruser enable**=true.
+    * The CouchDB cluster *must* be configured with `couch_peruser enable=true`.
-    * Typically you will also set **delete_dbs**=true.
+    * Typically you will also set `delete_dbs=true`.
-    * Set **chttpd_auth iterations** (for pbkdf2) to at least 700,000 in 2022, and 100,000 more each year.
+    * Set `chttpd_auth iterations` (for pbkdf2) to at least 700,000 in 2022, and 100,000 more each year.
-    * Set **chttpd_auth timeout** to the number of seconds RS sessions should last.
+    * Set `chttpd_auth timeout` to the number of seconds RS sessions should last.
+    * Ensure `chttpd_auth secret` is the same on all nodes.
   * In the systemd unit file for Armadietto, set `Requires=couchdb.service` and `After=couchdb.service`
+  * It's counterproductive to configure a load balancer to use sticky sessions.
   * One CouchDB user is created for each RS user.
-CouchDB users not created by Armadietto would need to have a design document copied over, and Couch permissions set.
+CouchDB users not created by Armadietto would need to have a design document copied over to the user's database, and Couch permissions set.
   * The RS document size limit is the CouchDB maximum attachment size (1 GiB by default).
   * Each user can store about 300 million documents.
 (Performance near this limit has not been tested.)
   * Multiple Armadietto instances can access a single CouchDB cluster.
-In production, Armadietto is typically run on each CouchDB node, and CouchDB is set to only accept requests on port 5984 from localhost.
+Typically, one Armadietto instance is run on each CouchDB node, and CouchDB is set to only accept requests on port 5984 from localhost.
   * If you replicate from one CouchDB cluster to another, you must ensure users can't write conflicting versions to different clusters.
-CouchDB conflicts (which are separate from RS conflicts) are resolved by quietly picking a winning revision - effectively discarding some user data.
+CouchDB resolves its conflicts (which are separate from RS conflicts) by quietly picking a winning revision - effectively discarding some user data.
 So, RS users should typically be allowed to connect to only one cluster at a time.
 If replication between two clusters is up-to-date, a user can be switched to using the other cluster.
 (It is possible to create a “sweep” process outside Armadietto which periodically scans user databases, looks for documents which have CouchDB conflicts, fetches the conflicting revisions, and sends all revisions to users to reconcile.
 With such a process, users can safely connect to multiple CouchDB clusters.)
   * In production, best practice is to
     * **not** supply CouchDB admin credentials to Armadietto;
-    * create users directly in CouchDB, copying over the design document and setting permissions; and
+    * create users directly in CouchDB, copying over the design document to each user's database and setting permissions; and
-    * run a non-Armadietto process to delete sessions older than the token ("cookie") timeout, using the `sessions` view, with `reduce=false`.
+    * run a non-Armadietto process to delete sessions older than the `chttpd_auth timeout`, using the `sessions` view, with `reduce=false`.

 All the backends support the same set of features, including the ability to store arbitrary binary data with content types and modification times.